Beijing's new air pollution steps get poor reception

 Speaking at the opening of the annual session of the city's largely rubber stamp legislature, Beijing mayor Wang Anshun said the government would take 180,000 old vehicles off the road this year and control the "excessive" growth of new car sales.

-The heating systems of 44,000 old, single-story homes and coal-burning boilers in the city center will also be replaced with clean energy systems, Wang said in a speech carried live on state television.
+The heating systems of 44,000 old, single-story homes and coal-burning boilers in the city centre will also be replaced with clean energy systems, Wang said in a speech carried live on state television.

 "We will speed up the construction of a beautiful city with blue skies, green earth and clean water," he said.